 Module 4: Review and Discussion

-In the last module we will have a short discussion of the workshop and discuss exactly what occurred.
-We will also go over a number of questions and then provide instructions on how to clean up the workshop environment to prevent future charges in your AWS account.
+In the last module we will have a short discussion and discuss exactly what occurred.
+We will also go over a number of questions to test your knowledge.

 - Review & Discussion – 10 min